athena-labz/athena/README.md

 ##### I. UTxO Identity

 Anyone can send tokens to an UTxO and set any arbitrary data.
 There needs to be an authentication of UTxOs to prevent "ghost accounts" and data manipulation.
-A naive approach would be to create a single NFT and use that to identify the authentic UTxO.
-The problem with this approach is that concurrency is lost because all users would only have access to a single UTxO and, since Cardano doesn't allow double spending, two users wouldn't be able to join the platform at the same time.
+A naive approach would be to create a single NFT and use it to identify the authentic UTxO.
+The problem with this approach is that concurrency is lost because all users would only have access to a single UTxO and, since Cardano doesn't allow double spending.
+As result two users would not be able to join the platform at the same time.

 DigiServices makes use of SIG tokens to address this issue.
-SIG can only be minted when certain conditions are met (including the payment of the entrance fee) and are uniquely matched to each user by making the "Token Name" the user's public key hash.
+SIG can only be minted if certain conditions are met (including the payment of the entrance fee) and are uniquely matched to each user by making the "Token Name" the user's public key hash.
 This serves as an UTxO "stamp", which can later be checked in order to create a list of valid "accounts".
 This approach allows concurrency because each user has a unique UTxO even though the logic and address are the same.

 *Figure 1: Demonstration of how accounts could be filtered by using SIG tokens*
 ![Accounts Filter Example](images/account-filter.png)